gohugoio/hugo/content/contribute/documentation.md

 > Without the threat of punishment, there is no joy in flight.

-However, you can add a quick and easy `<cite>` element (added on the client via JavaScript) by separating your main blockquote and the citation with ` - `:
+However, you can add a quick and easy `<cite>` element (added on the client via JavaScript) by separating your main blockquote and the citation with a hyphen with a single space on each side:

 ```markdown
 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe](https://en.wikipedia.org/wiki/Kobo_Abe)